home-assistant/home-assistant.io/source/_integrations/nest.markdown

   required: false
   type: string
 subscriber_id:
   description: Full path for the Pub/sub Subscription ID used to receive events.
 This is required to use the SDM API.
+Enter this exactly as it appers under "Subscription name" in the [Pub/Sub console](https://console.cloud.google.com/cloudpubsub/subscription/list).
   type: string
   required: false
 {% endconfiguration %}